Last updated on May 17, 2025

 What’s better than creating a useful token for a single mana?
 Creating two of them, of course!
 Hard Evidence is super above rate for a common.
 Feeling like blue’s answer to Thraben Inspector, you’re getting a body and some card draw for a single mana.
 Being attached to a sorcery instead of a creature just helps matters here for blue, where you often care about non-permanents.

-One of blue’s more unique ways of creating tokens is through Clone effects.
 Echo Storm is a pretty unique way of making a lot of clones.
 The limit here is that it can only clone artifacts, but in the right deck it can be a super powerful effect.
-I’d love to clone something like Gonti's Aether Heart with this and just go off with extra turns.
+I’d love to use this to clone something like Portal to Phyrexia and just lock my opponents out of the game while reanimating graveyards.

 Artifact decks are known for going off in a very storm-like way.
 Efficient Construction is one of the cards that squeezes extra value from your already-good cards and makes you really go off.
 I lost a Commander Masters draft to a deck that managed to land three of these, and the army of annoying little fliers just couldn’t be dealt with, no matter how many sweepers I packed in!